-Commercial Roof Assessment & Roof Repair – A Case Study
+Commercial Roof Assessment, Roof Repair and waterproofing – An Case Study

 The example listed below is indicative of a typical roof assessment and recommendations pertaining to commercial roof repair.

 A full assessment was carried about on a commercial building complex in a neighbouring state to determine the points of water ingress, assessment of damage and evaluation of possible future problems related to the leakages.
 Our assessment included evaluating the performance of the existing roofing system to determine whether it was performing according to its specified function as well as identify failures which would inform possible future remedial action.